kartiknarwal/random_meme_generator/readme.md

-# 🎉 Random Joke Generator
+# 🎉 Random Joke and Meme Genrator

 Welcome to the **Random Joke Generator**!
 Get a fresh dose of humor every time you open the app.
 Whether you need a quick laugh or want to brighten someone's day, this project has you covered.